lisu1222/Which-Company-Worth-Working-for/README.md

 ## Part 5: Data Modeling:

-We want to use text to predict an employee's overall rating for a company.
-First of all, we need to prepare the dataset for modeling.
+With so many useful information extracted from the text mining, this project moves to build predictive models using the text to predict an employee's overall rating to the company.

-The initial plan was to use *summary*, however the values contained in this column have very limited value for audience.
-Only several words were used and mostly are just 'good company' or similar.
+The initial plan was to use *summary*, however the values contained in this column have very limited value or imformation.

 Instead, we append *pros* and *cons* to a new single column, and create a document term matrix using Term Frequency - Inverse Document Frequency Weighting.
 This term matrix, after transformed to a dataframe, will be used as predictors to predict overall rating.

 The data then split to train and test sets.
 Two machine learning methods were applied in building models: regression tree and linear regression.